-Size Criteria - Social Sector: Housing Benefit Changes and how they will affect you
+Size Criteria - Social Sector - How it will affect you

-From 1 April 2013 the Government is introducing size limit rules into Housing Benefit for working age people renting from a local authority, a registered housing association or other registered social landlord.
+From 1 April 2013 the Government introduced size limit rules into Housing Benefit for working age people renting from a local authority, a registered housing association or other registered social landlord.

 What does working age mean?

 Anyone under state pension credit age.
-'Pension age' is increasing from 60 to 65 between April 2010 and April 2020 and is currently around age 61.
-Pension credit age customers are not affected by this change.
+'Pension age' is increasing from 60 (before April 2010) to 66 (from April 2020) and is currently around age 63 3/4.
 You can use the online calculator at www.gov.uk/calculate-state-pension to check when you reach 'pension age'.

 What if my partner is over state pension credit age?

 If one member of a couple receiving Housing Benefit is over state pension credit age then the size limit will not apply to them.
-However, changes proposed with the introduction of Universal Credit from October 2013 may have implications for those making a first claim after that date.
+However, changes proposed with the introduction of Universal Credit may have implications for those making a first claim after that date.

 What does under-occupying mean?

-If someone is assessed as having more bedrooms in their accommodation that is necessary according to the new rules (see below), they will be considered to be under-occupying that property.
+If someone is assessed as having more bedrooms in their accommodation than is necessary according to the new rules (see below), they will be considered to be under-occupying that property.

 How many rooms am I allowed?